webix-hub/docs/data/api/refs/ui.text.md

 - api/link/ui.text_touchable_other.md - flag, which force touch reaction on touch screen devices }}

-@seodescr:

-- See more information about Webix [javascript framework](https://webix.com) there.

 @metadescr: Learn how you can configure the TextArea control intended for creating multi-line input fields for web forms.
 This page contains all methods, properties and events.
 @doctitle: API reference for the TextArea control: methods, properties, etc.